-a.
+- a.
 The right of persons to build, own, or use refineries, pipelines, power-generation units, or any other productive asset, so long as they do not violate the rights of others.

-b.
-The right of sellers and buyers to trade voluntarily among themselves without government restrictions.
+Therefore, we specifically call for the abolition of the Federal Energy Regulatory Commission. - b.
+The right of sellers and buyers to trade voluntarily among themselves without government restrictions. - c.

-c.
 The repeal of the federal Price-Anderson Act, which limits the accident liability of nuclear plant owners.

-d.
-Subjecting the utility industry to free competition without grants of monopoly or price regulation.
+- d.
+Subjecting the utility industry to free competition without grants of monopoly or price regulation. - e.

-e.
-The decontrol of natural gas pricing.

-f.
 Privatizing the ownership of natural resources on the continental shelf.